ECP-CANDLE/Supervisor/workflows/p3b1_mlrMBO/README.md

 ### Defining the Hyperparameter Space ###

-The hyperparameter space is defined in by a small snippet of R code in the PARAM_SET_FILE (see above).
-The R code must set a `param.set` variable with an mlrMBO parameter set description.
+The hyperparameter space is defined in by a small snippet of R code in the the file defined by PARAM_SET_FILE (see above) shell variable.
+The R code must set a `param.set` variable with a mlrMBO parameter set description.
 For example:

 ```R
 param.set <- makeParamSet(